 Daily hire & weekly hire

-Employees can be hired as daily or weekly hire employees in the following industries:
+Employees can be hired as daily or weekly hire employees in the building and construction and plumbing industries.

 Before employment begins, employers have to tell employees in writing what they're employed as.
 This can be daily hire, weekly hire (full-time or part-time) or casual.